Prepare for take-off – your journey to the cloud awaits

 Step 4: In flight

-Typically, you’ll have several things to consider when choosing which workloads to move to the cloud, and this doesn’t begin and end at step one.
+Typically, you’ll have several things to consider when choosing which workloads to move to the cloud, and this doesn’t begin and end with a single trip.
+There will be a few stop-offs along the way.
 For a variety of reasons, such as software age, longevity of a workload, or complex data interdependencies, some workloads may never move to the cloud and will remain in a traditional IT environment.
-However, many existing workloads are viable candidates for moving to the cloud—or may become one in the future—and, of course, brand-new applications are most likely born on the cloud using containers and Kubernetes from the start.

 Summary